department-of-veterans-affairs/va.gov-team/platform/cms/authoring-experience/research/assignments-editorial-workflow/conversation-guide/README.md

 _(About 5 minutes)_

-* How's
+* How's your day going so far?

-* Lastly, have you participated in usability testing before?
+* Have you participated in usability testing before?

 [If yes] How'd it go?

 [If no] Ok, it's always fun to try something new.
-Thanks for signing up!
+Thanks for be willing to participate in this study!

 ## Main Tasks